-The vision for the Sacramento Railyards is a thriving urban community that encourages walking, cycling, and alternative forms of transportation.
+The Sacramento Railyards is marching towards its destination as a thriving urban community that encourages walking, cycling, and alternative forms of transportation.
 The mixed-use development will be home to residential housing as well as retail and commercial amenities, offering residents numerous choices and conveniences within walking distance.
-The site itself is located just a short walk from the Golden 1 Center, two blocks from Old Sacramento, and is in close proximity to regional transit, including light rail stations.
+The site itself, located just a short walk from the Golden 1 Center, two blocks from Old Sacramento, and in close proximity to regional transit, encourages walkability.

 Despite a vision for a walkable future community that maximizes alternative forms of transit, the Railyards recognizes that residents and visitors will still have a need for parking solutions in the area.

-Where will event attendees park when visiting the MLS arena, or patients who seek care at the Kaiser Medical Center?
+Where will event attendees park when visiting the MLS arena?
+What about patients who seek care at the Kaiser Medical Center?

 No matter how close or convenient it is to get to the Railyards with alternative forms of transportation, the area still needs to accommodate vehicle traffic and offer smart parking solutions for visitors and future residents.